-change in the number of building start permissions for dwellings from the same quarter last year
+change in number of building start permissions for dwellings from the same quarter previous year

 |Percentage change from the previous quarter||Percentage change from the same quarter previous year||Total|

 The statistics give figures for changes in the number of dwellings as a result of rebuilding existing buildings, and for buildings that have been demolished, burnt down or otherwise ceased to exist.

 Approved building .
 When project application is granted it is considered as an approved building in the statistics.
 A granted project application gives permission to start up preparetory work.
 In cases where the municipality uses a one-step-application (applications where for different reasons there are no need for a two-stepwise executive work; first a general permission and then a project starting permission), the date for general permission is set to be equal to date for project starting permission.

 Building work started .
 Building work started.
 Until 1999 building work was counted as started when the work with piles, the laying of the foundation wall and founding of footing begins.
 From 2000 the starting date used is the date when starting permission is given.

 Buildings under construction .
 Buildings are considered under construction when the work is reported started but not yet reported completed even when the construction is stopped in the meantime.
 If a building is still under construction after a mighty long period, an investigation is made to see if the construction is stopped, or if the building is supposed to be completed.
 The registration is cancelled when a building that is started is not expected to be completed, and the building will not be considered in the statistics.
 This may affect the numbers.

 Buildings completed .
 A buildings is considered completed when either temporary permission to use is given or when certificate for building accomplished is given.

 Rebuilding.
 New dwellings as a result of rebuilding of existing buildings (i.e. new dwellings due to reconstruction of utility floor space from industry to dwellings).
 When an old building is being demolished to the foundation wall, it is regarded as a new building.
 When the building framework is not demolished, it counts as rebuilding.